allen-zqh/new_blog/content/en/project/frontier/index.md

 date = 2019-11-07T09:00:00

 # Project summary to display on homepage.
-summary = "The project is aimed at a large number of scientific and technological literature.
-It’s to solve the problem that literature viewers can’t find the most suitable article quickly."
+summary = "The project aims to solve the problem that literature viewers can't find the most suitable and high-quality article quickly."

 # Tags: can be used for filtering projects.
 tags = ["deep learning", "clustering algorithm"]